sumansam9099/Hospital-Management-System/README.md

 # 11) Show each doctor with total appointments and total treatments they handled
  SELECT d.name AS doctor,COUNT(DISTINCT a.appointment_id) AS total_appointments,COUNT(DISTINCT t.treatment_id) AS total_treatments FROM Doctor d LEFT JOIN Appointment a ON d.doctor_id = a.doctor_id LEFT JOIN Treatment t ON d.doctor_id = t.doctor_id GROUP BY d.doctor_id;

+# CONCLUSION

+The Hospital Management database designed in MySQL successfully demonstrates how relational database concepts can be applied to organize and manage hospital-related information efficiently.
+By creating well-structured tables such as Patient, Doctor, Appointment, Treatment, and Prescription, this project ensures systematic storage of critical medical and administrative data.

+Through the use of primary keys, foreign keys, and referential integrity constraints, the database maintains accurate relationships between patients, doctors, appointments, and treatments.
+The insertion of sample records allows real-time testing of various SQL operations such as queries, joins, filtering, and reporting, which reflects how a real hospital might function in daily operations.

+This project proves that MySQL is a powerful tool for managing healthcare data, offering reliability, data consistency, and easy retrieval of information.
+The structure can also be extended with additional modules such as billing, departments, staff management, and access control to make it suitable for a full-scale Hospital Management System.